 In fact, sockeye is more nutritious than most other kinds of salmon.

-Salmon Skin is Healthy Too!
+Salmon Skin is Also Nutrient-Rich

 A lot of people wonder if it is possible to eat the skin and whether or not it is healthy.